 Next, get a great backpack with lots of space and pockets.
 Your most important stuff needs to go in there so you can keep it with you on the plane: medication, chargers, electronics, spare/repair parts, etc. I keep a tiny empty water bottle in the side pocket that I fill after security in case I need it.
 In addition to my backpack, I use a small PacSafe shoulder pouch that is pickpocket-resistant for my currency, passport, and credit cards.
 Anything else goes in my purse or my scooter basket when I’m out and about.

 Have the tools to capture memories on your own.

 Another thing I would recommend buying is a set of lenses for your cell phone.
-You can get both a wide-angle and fisheye lens that clips onto your phone over the camera eye for $11 on Amazon.
+You can get both a wide-angle and fisheye lens that clips onto your phone over the camera eye for on Amazon: MACTREM Phone Camera Lens Phone Lens Kit 9 in 1.
 This will help capture so much more space behind you in your photos and video.
 You can also bring along a tabletop tripod and remote shutter switch so you can trigger your cell phone’s shutter from a distance.
 This will let you take full-length photos of yourself (or those dramatic from-behind contemplative shots for Instagram).

 Be able to think on your feet (so to speak).